fentec-project/gofe/README.md

 directory and run `go test -v ./...` .

 ## Using GoFE in your project
-After you have successfuly built the library, you can use it in your project.
+After you have successfully built the library, you can use it in your project.
 Instructions below provide a brief introduction to the most important parts of the library, and guide you through a sequence of steps that will quickly get your FE example up and running.